christiaanb/SoOSiM/README.md

 addrVal <- readMemory addr
 ```

-The `readMemory` function accesses the simulator environment, retreiving the value of the memory location specified by `addr`.
+The `readMemory` function accesses the simulator environment, retrieving the value of the memory location specified by `addr`.
 We use the left-arrow `<-` to indicate that this is a side-effecting expression (we are accessing the simulator environment), and that `addrVal` is not bound to the expression itself, but the value belonging to the execution of this statement.

 After reading the memory, we send the value back to the module that initially requested the memory access.